Skip to main content

 Choosing school subjects

-To become an engineer you'll need a good understanding of maths and science, but you don't need the highest qualifications – a grade 4 or 5 (C) at GCSE or equivalent will get you to the next step.
+To become an engineer you'll need a good understanding of maths and science.
+Grade 9-4 (A*-C) in maths, science (double or triple) and English at GCSE or equivalent will get you to the next step.

 You might also like to think about taking:

-• Design Technology for product design and design engineering
+• design and technology for product design and design engineering

 Students working in classroom